Christian Social Union in Bavaria: State leadership

+Regional organisation

+Regionally, the CSU is subdivided into ten district associations, 105 county associations and almost 3,000 local associations.

+Ideology and platform

+The CSU pledges to support small and medium enterprises, opposing tax increases on these companies.
+In the 2006 fiscal year, the CSU presented a budget for Bavaria that was the first state to have no new debt, achieved primarily through rigorous spending cuts by all ministries.
+The party also states that for a new regulation to be introduced, an old regulation must be eliminated.

+The CSU is considered socially conservative and more conservative than the CDU.
+The party calls for harsher punishments for those that break the blasphemy law in Germany.

+The CSU relies on the three-tier school system and justifies it in the dispute over comprehensive schools with Bavaria's good results in the PISA study.
+The multi-tier school system in Bavaria is seen as flexible, since all Bavarian secondary schools enable their students to obtain an intermediate school certificate.

+For a long time, the CSU supported the charging of tuition fees, but in October 2012 parts of the CSU, in particular CSU chairman Horst Seehofer, were already considering abolishing them.
+In April 2013, the Bavarian State Parliament decided to abolish tuition fees, with the support of some CSU members.

+The CSU strongly opposes a general speed limit on Bavarian motorways.

 Relationship with the CDU

 The CSU is the sister party of the Christian Democratic Union (CDU).
 Together, they are called the Union.
 The CSU operates only within Bavaria, and the CDU operates in all states other than Bavaria.
 While virtually independent, at the federal level the parties form a common CDU/CSU faction.
 No Chancellor has ever come from the CSU, although Strauß and Edmund Stoiber were CDU/CSU candidates for Chancellor in the 1980 federal election and the 2002 federal election, respectively, which were both won by the Social Democratic Party of Germany (SPD).
 Below the federal level, the parties are entirely independent.

 Since its formation, the CSU has been more conservative than the CDU.
 CSU and the state of Bavaria decided not to sign the Grundgesetz of the Federal Republic of Germany as they could not agree with the division of Germany into two states after World War II.
 Although Bavaria like all German states has a separate police and justice system (distinctive and non-federal), the CSU has actively participated in all political affairs of the German Parliament, the German government, the German Bundesrat, the parliamentary elections of the German President, the European Parliament and meetings with Mikhail Gorbachev in Russia.

 Like the CDU, the CSU is pro-European, although some Eurosceptic tendencies were shown in the past.